CodyNicholson/Backend_Development_Notes/Complexity_Theory/complexityTheoryBasics.md

 -

-###How do we measure Time Complexity?
+### How do we measure Time Complexity?

 A new computer will be faster than an old computer and desktops are faster than smartphones, so how do we really know the **absolute time** an algorithm takes?

 To measure the absolute time we consider the number of steps the algorithm takes

-This approach is generic and machine independant, so we can use it to measure absolute time
+This approach is generic and machine independent, so we can use it to measure absolute time

 ***